crea-troy/crea-troy.github.io/_pages/about.md

 You can find more details about my background and research on my CV page.

-Outside of research, I enjoy football, running, reading, doing nothing in silence, and meeting people from different backgrounds and perspectives.
+Outside of research, I enjoy football, running, reading, doing nothing (one of my favorite things 😊), and meeting people from different backgrounds and perspectives.

-Thanks for stopping by — I hope you’re on an inspiring journey of your own!
+Thanks for stopping by — whether your path feels bright or full of unresolved questions, remember that uncertainty is part of every journey.
+Answers often emerge through life’s events, at just the right moment in spacetime.
+Stay curious, don’t lose hope, and enjoy the ride.